mausio/corgi-ampel/README.md

 # corgi-ampel
-This is a project in "Systemnahe Programmierung" about a traffic light in assembly.
+This is a project in "Systemnahe Programmierung" about a traffic light in **ASSEMBLY**.